Megan McKenna Deals With Bullying Trolls After Having An Ugly Brawl On Twitter

 One, two, three, four, five…six

 The brunette beauty was bullied after she shared a photo of herself last Sunday on Twitter.
 In the controversial snapshot, Megan wore a pink camisole with a plunging neckline giving us an eye-popping display of her cleavage.
-She paired her top with black lace up high-waist jeans and puts on an edgy biker jacket with spikes.
+She paired her top with black lace up high-waisted jeans and added an edgy biker jacket with spikes.
 She was sitting on top of a couch with a pair of sunglasses in her left hand.

 Last nights date night attire ????????❤️ Get my outfit from @misspap ????????link in bio ????